-Gap Year: A year, usually between high school and college, where the student works or participates in other activities.
-Year-long mission trips or enrichment experiences are examples of gap year options.
+Gap Year: A year, usually between high school and college, where the student works or participates in other activities such as a long-term mission trip.

 Grant: Refers to the part of the student's financial aid package that does not need to be repaid.